-Author: Dr Varitsara Mangkorntongsakul, Junior Medical Officer, Central Coast Local Health District, NSW, Australia.
-DermNet New Zealand Editor-in-Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Author: Dr Varitsara Mangkorntongsakul, Junior Medical Officer, Central Coast Local Health District, Gosford/Hamlyn Terrace, NSW, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 August 2018.

-Winter itch, also known as pruritus hiemalis, is a type of subclinical dermatitis, which affects individuals during cold weather.
+Winter itch, also known as pruritus hiemalis, is a type of subclinical dermatitis, that affects individuals during cold weather.

-Winter itch can affect the healthy population of all ages, with a higher prevalence in older people with dry skin.
+Winter itch can affect the healthy population of all ages, but has a higher prevalence in older people with dry skin.

 The exact cause of winter itch is unknown.
 Factors associated with winter itch include: